NiccoBiondi/InverseReinforcementLearningApp/README.md

 - Restore previous work sesssion before starting a new work.
 - [Oracle](ReinforcementLearning/ReinforcemenLearning.md) to speed up the annotations and to debug the policy and reward model.
 - [Utility function](Utility/UTILS.md) which the user can use to analyze the reward model and to testing the policy and reward model too.

+## Download

+Get the app cloning this repository in your computer and install the dependencies.

 ## Dependecies